Book Now

 Very light floors (whitewashed, pale maple, blonde oak) show dirt, stains, and water marks more than mid-tones.
 They can also feel cold and sterile if your space doesn’t have enough warmth from furniture and textiles.

 The sweet spot is a mid-tone, natural oak, warm gray, honey, or medium brown.
 These hide imperfections, work with more design styles, and are far more forgiving day-to-day.
-For a look at what colors and finishes have staying power, see our 2026 Utah flooring trends guide.

 How to avoid it: Be honest about your lifestyle.
 If you have three kids and a golden retriever, that gorgeous dark walnut floor is going to stress you out.
 Pick a color you can actually live with, not one that looks best in a magazine.